 Save, Pin or Bookmark our Colonia Suiza Travel Guide for your trip to Argentina!

-#1 Shop at Colonia Suiza Feria Artesanal
+#1 Shop at the Colonia Suiza Feria Artesanal

-The Colonia Suiza Brailoche Feria Artesanal is the village’s old-fashioned craft fair where they sell their homemade wares to visitors.
+The Colonia Suiza Brailoche Feria Artesanal is the village’s old-fashioned craft fair where they sell homemade wares to visitors.
 The opening hours of the fair at Colonia Suiza is from 10am until 4pm on Wednesdays and Sundays.

 Jams are popular items at the Colonia Suiza art market, which are made from berries that grow in the area.
 Other interesting items for sale are homemade wines, local honey, handcrafted jewelry and intricate wood carvings.